 Ingredients

-Now, you can certainly whip up your tuna mixture and stir in your pasta and eat it right away and go on your merry way.
+Now, you can certainly whip up your tuna mixture and stir in your macaroni and eat it right away and go on your merry way.
 But I happen to have a preferred method for assembling my Tuna Pasta Salad, and of course I'm going to share it with you now...whether you like it or not. 😉

-How to Make It
+How to Make Tuna Pasta Salad

 - In a big bowl, mix up your tuna/eggs/pickles/mayo/Greek yogurt/dill/seasonings at least an hour ahead of time, but as far out as the night before.
 Cover and pop in the fridge.